 Other biologic drug candidates are either finishing Phase I trial or in IND phases of the drug development.

 We are excited to move towards clinical validation of our drugs and welcome collaborators and partners who share our vision.

-Our technology for selectively targeting the alternative pathway is supported by numerous issued patents and those in the process of being issued.
-Our know-hows and trade secrets protect the selection, identification and development of therapeutic candidates that are being developed for rare (orphan and ultra orphan) diseases.
-We have streamlined our drug development path to enable the development of highly innovative therapeutic clinical antibodies.
-Our portfolio of therapeutic antibodies have undergone a rigorous re-iterative selection process to identify the best-fit candidates to be used as a drug.
+Our technology for selectively targeting the alternative pathway is supported by numerous worldwide patents.
+Our know-hows and trade secrets protect the selection, identification, development, and manufacturing of our drugs suited for complement-mediated diseases.
+Our portfolio of drugs has undergone a rigorous re-iterative selection process to identify the best-fit candidates for a specific disease.

-We have achieved remarkable success in advancing our drug candidates that have a unique mechanism of action compared to other known research and commercial programs.
-Our current success in pre-clinical, pharmacological, and toxicological studies is a testament to the quality of our lead selected candidates.
-These data together provides compelling evidence that our selected antibodies would have an excellent safety and efficacy profile in patients.
-Our success in creating high concentration formulations along with longer half-life of our antibodies warrants the development of subcutaneously administered drug candidates providing easier dosing schedule for chronic indications such as hemolytic disorders.
+We have achieved remarkable success in advancing our drugs with novel mechanisms of action compared to those that are FDA approved or in development.
+Our current success in pre-clinical, pharmacological, toxicological, and clinical studies is a testament to the quality of our lead selected candidates.
+Our success in creating high concentration formulations along with longer half-life of our antibodies warrants the development of subcutaneously administered drug candidates providing easier dosing schedule for all chronic indications.